elara-aerospace/elara-aerospace.github.io/CONTRIBUTING.md

-## How to contribute to Ignition Aerospace
+## How to contribute to Elara Aerospace

 #### **Did you find a bug?**